 On March 11, 2014, the Company entered into a \$70 million senior secured revolving credit facility (the "Syndicated Credit Facility") with Capital One, as the administrative agent, and with Capital One and the other banks, (the "Lenders").
 This Syndicated Credit Facility amends and restates the Credit Facility in its entirety.
 Borrowings under the Syndicated Credit Facility bear interest, subject to the Company's election, on a per annum basis equal to (i) the adjusted LIBOR rate plus 2.75% or (ii) the base rate plus 1.75%.
 The base rate is defined as the higher of (a) the prime rate or (b) the Federal Funds Rate (as defined in the credit agreement) plus 0.5%.
 The adjusted LIBOR rate is defined in the credit agreement for the Syndicated Credit Facility as the LIBOR rate plus such amount as adjusted for statutory reserve requirements for Eurocurrency liabilities.
-The Company pays unused commitment fees of 0.25% per annum on the unused lender commitment under the Syndicated Credit Facility if more than 50% of the Syndicated Credit Facility is being used and a commitment fee of 0.375% per annum on the unused lender commitments under the Syndicated Credit Facility if less than 50% of the Syndicated Credit Facility is being used.
-On May 30, 2014, the Company and the Lenders entered into the First Amendment (the "First Amendment") to the Syndicated Credit Facility.
+The Company pays unused commitment fees of 0.25% per annum on the unused lender commitment under the Syndicated Credit Facility in more than 50% of the Syndicated Credit Facility is being used and a commitment fee of 0.375% per annum on the unused lender commitments under the Syndicated Credit Facility and the Lenders entered into the First Amendment (the "First Amendment") to the Syndicated Credit Facility.
 The First Amendment provides for, among other things, the creation of certain structured subsidiaries of the Company (the "Structured Subsidiaries"), which are not guarantors under the Syndicated Credit Facility and which are permitted to incur debt outside of the Syndicated Credit Facility, subject to certain conditions.
 The assets of the Structured Subsidiaries are not considered collateral under the Syndicated Credit Facility.
-The First Amendment contains additional covenants such as the Company maintaining a minimum consolidated tangible net worth, excluding Structured Subsidiaries, limitations regarding industry concentration and an anti-hoarding prov
+The First Amendment contains additional covenants such as the Company maintaining a minimum consolidated tangible net worth, excluding Structured Subsidiaries, limitations regarding industry concentration and an anti-hoarding provision to protect the collateral under the Syndicated Credit Facility.
+On September 22, 2014, th